zio/zio-config/docs/read/index.md

 ```

-You can also do things like fully overriding the entire configuration; might be helpful for tests.
+We can also do things like fully overriding the entire configuration; might be helpful for tests.

 ```scala
 myConfig.default(MyConfig("test", 80))
 ```

-# Either Types (orElseEither)
+## Either Types (orElseEither)

-For instance, if you are ok accepting a token or username, then your target type is typically an Either.
+For instance, if We are ok accepting a token or username, then Wer target type is typically an Either.
-In this case, you can use `orElseEither` or `<+>`.
+In this case, We can use `orElseEither` or `<+>`.

 ```scala
 string("USERNAME").orElseEither(string("TOKEN")